ddsr-ops/technical-docs/work/work remark.md

 redo + no mode skip scn  : insert config table before create connector when skipped , revert mode : delete and recreate recover sms

+insert into debezium_signal values('ad-hoc-2','execute-snapshot', '{"data-collections": ["msx_online.user_base"],"type":"incremental"}');

+1. create connector and init data
+2. mock some dmls, ensure them are ingested
+3. stop connector and stop one node, but dmls are stopped at the same time
+4. start nodes , then start connector